HuaTsai/design_patterns/README.md

 12. **Gym12**: Showcases the use of the Proxy pattern in a database system.
 13. **Gym13**: Demonstrates the use of the Composite pattern in a logger system.
 14. **Gym14**: Implements the Decorator pattern in an HTTP client.
+15. **Gym15**: Demonstrates the use of Finite State Machine in a community system.

 ## Build